adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

       explicit: true
 ```

-Only pages with a truthy `pdf` meta tag will see their PDF document generated.
+With this option, only pages with a truthy `pdf` meta tag will have their corresponding PDF document generated.

 ```yaml
 ---